sheehanja/auto-naval-letter-formatter/README.md

 2. MCO 5215.1K Marine Corps Directives Management Program (10 May 2007)

 # Which order takes precendence, anyways?
+Naval correspondence manual takes priority.
+MCO 5215.1K cites SECNAV MANUAL 5216.5 as a reference, therefore it must be a downstream order and must follow its guidance.

 # Font Choice.
 Courier New or Times New Roman?
+20. Typeface.
+For text, use 10 to 12 point font size.
+Times New Roman 12-point is the preferred font style and size for official correspondence, but Courier New may be used for informal correspondence.
+Bold, underline, script, and italics may be used for occasional emphasis, but not for entire letters.
+(Page 2-13)

+# Are MCOs formal or informal correspondence?
+Page 4-2 of the Naval Correspondence Manual states for informal correspondence: "There are no specific guidelines for informal correspondence; however, keep it brief, use good taste, and observe traditional customs and courtesies.
+Do not use a complete signature line to identify the sender, but the sender must be fully identified.
+You may omit the signature line entirely if your computer automatically identifies the sender."

+Therefore, given that informal correspondence does not use signature lines, Marine Corps Orders MUST be formal correspondence.

 # Monospace vs Variable Width Fonts.